 The cost of benefits generally increases with age - the nearer to retirement, the greater the cost of an additional year of membership.
 The Standard Contribution Rate is an average rate over the remaining working lifetime of members.
-Hence, relative to the accruing cost, the Standard Contribution Rate is likely to be higher than is required at the start and lower than is required at the end.

 With the Fund closed to new members and the average age of the contributors increasing, a mechanism to incorporate actuarial surplus or deficit became necessary.